inxeoz/posts/database/redis_setup.md

 | Redis processes missing                   | Supervisor not installed or running | Install and restart Supervisor                                       |
 | Docker network issue                      | Containers not on same network      | Use `--network frappe-net` or Docker Compose                         |

----

-## 🧾 Conclusion

-Redis is the backbone of Frappe’s background job and caching system.
-Whenever you encounter “Connection refused” errors, it almost always points to:

-1. Redis not running
-2. Wrong Redis host configuration
-3. Missing or broken network connectivity

-By ensuring that all Redis services are up and properly linked in your `common_site_config.json`, you’ll restore stability to your ERPNext or Frappe deployment — and avoid frustrating install-time crashes.

----